Go see a show!

 (4/5) At the Elevate Academy and Resource Center, Rep. Dave Hinman (Mo 103) and Rep. Terri Violet (Mo 104) had a personal tour guide who introduced them to the power of thinking Win-Win.
 Elevate Academy students refine their job skills serving Fort Zumwalt families in need.
 Together they fulfill orders for weekend backpacks or other supplies and ship them to any of our 28 schools.
 In the Enterprise Class, they hone their customer service skills serving “Elevated Sodas” and create marketable products, such as jewelry and key chains.
 Building the workforce of tomorrow one smile at a time. go.FZSD.us/Elevate #FZEquipToExcel

-2 days ago, Fort Zumwalt School District
+2 months ago, Fort Zumwalt School District

 Reps shop the Elevate shop